If you need to release a Jack Russell to our Rescue, please read below for instructions and a description of how the process works.

 ** Please Note** the Relinquishment fee is not for profit.
 We are all volunteers who do this in our spare time.
 Jack Russell Terrier Rescue is not subsidized in any way, so we depend on the relinquishment and adoption fees to keep the rescue going.
 Vet fees are expensive and should we rescue a stray JRT those funds go to cover the vetting and other costs for its care.
 If you cannot afford to pay the relinquishment fee please speak with the Relinquishment Coordinator.

-3. We do expect the dog to remain with the current owner until the dog can be adopted.
-We are a virtual rescue, there is no physical shelter.
+3. We are a virtual rescue, there is no physical shelter.
 We do have a handful of foster homes but there is usually a long waiting list of dogs waiting to get into one.
 Shelter dogs that are in danger of being euthanized take priority when we have an available foster.
 In an emergency situation, we will try our best to place him/her in a foster home.
 Unfortunately, more often then not, there is nowhere for the dog to go.
 If you cannot keep the dog then we recommend that you keep looking for a home yourself also.

 4. The next step can be a waiting game while we see if your dog matches up with someone on our existing adoption waiting list or wait for potential adopters to contact us regarding your JRT via the PetFinder website.
 The Adoptions Manager will interview potential adoptive families to find a suitable home for your dog based on the information you have provided.
 We do not have time limits for dogs, as it is more important to place the dog in a home best suited for him/her.